ServiceNow/TapeAgents/README.md

 cd TapeAgents
 ```

-2. Create conda environment `tapeagents` and install the package in editable mode inside the environment:
+2. Create `.venv` environment and install the package in editable mode inside the environment:

 ```zsh
 make setup